gedija85/ETS-0581-15/list_method/README.md

             6. clear() Method
 The clear() method removes all elements from a list while keeping the list itself intact.
 It modifies the original list and results in an empty list.

+            7. copy() Method
+The copy() method returns a shallow copy of the list.
+Modifications to the new list do not affect the original list, unless the list contains nested objects (in which case references are shared).
+It does not take any arguments and does not modify the original list.

+            8. index() Method
+The index() method returns the first index at which a specified value is found.
+It raises a ValueError if the value is not found.
+It can also take optional start and end parameters to limit the search range.
+The original list is not modified.

+            9. count() Method
+The count() method returns the number of times a specified value appears in the list.
+It takes one required argument — the element to be counted.
+It does not modify the original list and always returns an integer.
+If the element is not found, it returns 0 instead of raising an error.